|Coppa Italia 2007|

--- I selected the two older rightbacks over Moreno Torricelli (Italy), who was among my favourite player.
+-- I selected the two older rightbacks over Moreno Torricelli (Italy), who was among my favourite players.

 -- Sergio Castelletti was probably better than Manuel Pasqual, but Pasqual is now the appearance record holder of the club.
-I cannot deny the record holder from the team.
+I cannot deny the record holder from this all-time team.